nathansbradshaw/ideationStorm-spring/readme.md

 mvn package
 ```

+Note: You may see a few new docker containers in your Docker Desktop, these should automatically remove themselves within a few minutes after finishing the build.

+&nbsp;

+&nbsp;

 Finally, Run the application.
 There are two ways to run the app the first way is through the maven command

 ```shell
 mvn spring-boot:run
 ```

+&nbsp;

+&nbsp;

 The second way requires an IDE like intelij to run and would be ran by hitting the play button/ execute the `main` method in the `com.ideationstorm.com.ideationstorm.ideationstormApplication` class from your IDE.
 Start the Docker Container by running `docker compose up` in the `ideationStorm-spring/src/main/docker` folder